Bye Now!

-"Bye Now!" (stylised as BYE NOW!) is a song by Japanese/Korean musician Iconiq, and the lead promotional track from her debut album, Change Myself, released in March 2010.
+"Bye Now!" (stylised as BYE NOW!) is a song recorded by Japanese born-South Korean singer Iconiq, marketed as the lead single of her debut Studio album, Change Myself, released in March 2010.

 It was widely played at radio stations during the album's release, peaking at #8 on the Billboard Japan Hot 100.
-The song was later featured on her extended play Light Ahead in September 2010.
+The song was also included on her extended play Light Ahead in September 2010.

 Writing

 The song is a synthpop/R&B song, written by Michico, T. Kura, the writers of Iconiq's debut single "I'm Lovin' You."
 The lyrics of the song describe an everyday scene, in which the subject of the song is dissatisfied with her life.
 She "purposely spills her coffee everywhere" and thinks that "every single day is like a ceremony."
 She decides to work against this daily pressure, by saying goodbye to this "dangerous pressure" and "complex that everyone, even her boyfriend has" by being true to herself.